 Students are admitted without regard to race, religion, gender, creed, national origin, disability, or socioeconomic status.
-New student applications for the annual lottery may be completed online by clicking the link below.
-Once completed, the application will go to our registrar.
-You can opt to send a copy to your email.
+New student applications may be completed online.
+Once submitted, the application will go to our registrar.
 If you list siblings on the application, please submit a separate application for each child you wish to enroll.

-If you have questions about enrollment, school tours, and current openings, please don't hesitate to call (864) 316-9788 or contact us by email at [email protected].
+If you have questions about the lottery, enrollment, or current openings, please don't hesitate to call (864) 316-9788 or contact our registrar at [email protected].

 "My favorite part of the school is how they treat everybody like family and everybody is welcome here."

 Under federal law, charter schools must admit students through a random selection process if the number of applications for a grade or class exceeds the available spaces.
 If the number of applications does not exceed the available slots, a lottery is not required.